Guillamon/master-data-science/README.md

 + Make relevant information available and easy to understand

 ## 2. CONTEXT
-The company manages a stock with more than 1000 items.
+The company manages a stock of hundreds of items.
 For practical reasons **the scope of the project is reduced to exploring and forecasting a subset of items belonging to a single brand**.
 The main **restrictions** that affect this brand are listed here:
 + Refrigerated products, with a **shelf life of only 60 days**
 + Orders placed on a **weekly** basis, and thus weekly incoming stock too
 + Lead time from placed order to delivery to customer of 3 to 4 weeks